-303.7.2 Rules for Category I Swimwear for Open Water Events
+303.4.2 Rules for Category I Swimwear for Open Water Events

 - A Swimwear shall include only a swimsuit, cap or caps (including those made of neoprene when the water temperature is not greater than 78 degrees Fahrenheit), and goggles.
 Swim caps shall be defined as head gear conforming to a traditional swim cap design and shall not extend to protect the neck and shoulders.
 Nose clips, ear plugs, and wristwatches are also allowed. - B The swimmer shall wear only one swimsuit in one or two pieces.
 All swimsuits shall be made from textile materials and not contain clasps or zippers.
-For both men and women, the swimsuit shall not cover the neck and shall not extend past the shoulder nor below the ankles. - C Exemptions to the restrictions in articles 303.7.2A-B may be granted to a swimmer, on a case by case basis, by the chair of the Long Distance Committee or designee.
-Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs or verified medical conditions. - (1) Procedures for applying for an exemption will be published by the Long Distance Committee and posted on the USMS website. - (2) No exemptions to these restrictions will be granted for swimwear that would give a swimmer a competitive advantage. - (3) The decision of the Long Distance Committee chair may be appealed only to the entire Long Distance Committee, whose decision shall be final and binding on all parties.
+For both men and women, the swimsuit shall not cover the neck and shall not extend past the shoulder nor below the ankles. - C Exemptions to the restrictions in articles 303.7.2A-B may be granted to a swimmer, on a case by case basis, by the chair of the Open Water Committee or designee.
+Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs or verified medical conditions.

-D Swimmers are not permitted to wear or use any device or substance to help their speed, pace, navigation, buoyancy, or endurance during a swim (such as wetsuits, webbed gloves, fins, snorkels, buoyant armbands, audio players, etc.).
+- (1) Procedures for applying for an exemption will be published by the Open Water Committee and posted on the USMS website. - (2) No exemptions to these restrictions will be granted for swimwear that would give a swimmer a competitive advantage. - (3) The decision of the Open Water Committee chair may be appealed only to the entire Open Water Committee, whose decision shall be final and binding on all parties. - D Swimmers are not permitted to wear or use any device or substance to help their speed, pace, navigation, buoyancy, or endurance during a swim (such as wetsuits, webbed gloves, fins, snorkels, buoyant armbands, audio players, etc.).
 Medical identification items may be worn.
 Any kind of tape on the body or flat armband is not permitted unless approved by the referee.
-Any devices used to maintain body heat are not permitted, except for those listed in article 303.7.2A.
+Any devices used to maintain body heat are not permitted, except for those listed in article 303.7.2A. - E At the discretion of the event host, except for national championship swims, swimmers may be required to wear a personal buoy for identification and safety.
+Requirements for buoys as well as rules for the use of these devices will be included in the event information.

-303.7.3 Rules for Category II Swimwear for Open Water Events
+303.4.3 Rules for Category II Swimwear for Open Water Events

 - A Swimwear that does not meet the requirements for category I swimwear shall be considered category II swimwear.
 Swimwear may include a swimsuit or wetsuit, cap or caps, goggles, armbands, and rash guards.
 Nose clips, ear plugs, wristwatches, and grease are also allowed. - B Wetsuits, neoprene caps, or any other heat-retaining swimwear may be allowed at the discretion of the event director when the water temperature is not greater than 78 degrees Fahrenheit. - C Swimmers are not permitted to wear or use any additional device or substance to help their speed, pace, navigation, buoyancy, or endurance during a swim (such as webbed gloves, fins, snorkels, audio players, etc.), except in designated events where all swimmers may use similar devices or substances.
 Medical identification items may be worn.
-Any kind of tape on the body is not permitted unless approved by the referee.
+Any kind of tape on the body is not permitted unless approved by the referee. - D At the discretion of the event host, except for national championship swims, swimmers may be permitted or required to wear a personal buoy for identification and safety.
+Requirements for buoys as well as rules for the use of these devices will be included in the event information.
+Permitted personal buoys, if not required under 303.7.2.E, will be considered Category II Swimwear for purposes of placement and scoring.